|The first quadrille at Almack's|

 A notice at the entrance to the Regency galleries in the National Portrait Gallery suggests an even wider time span: “As a distinctive period in Britain’s social and cultural life, the Regency spanned the four decades from the start of the French Revolution in 1789 to the passing of Britain’s great Reform Act in 1832.”

 The Regency era is, by very definition, related to the life of the Regent.
 It is characterised by the freedom and extravagance of George IV compared with the ascetic lifestyle of his father.
-Although the Regency is a mere nine years long, I am inclined to think that the Regency “feel” starts around the time of the Regency crisis of 1788, when the young George IV so nearly became Regent, and continues until his death in 1830.
+Although the Regency is a mere nine years long, I am inclined to think that the Regency “feel” starts around the time that George IV came of age in 1783 and continues until his death in 1830.

 Perhaps “Regency” romances can be set in 1823 after all!